viamrobotics/docs/docs/manage/reference/agent.md

 ### `agent-syscfg`

-`agent-syscfg` is a plugin for `viam-agent` that provides a number of system and operating system configuration helpers.
+`agent-syscfg` is a plugin for `viam-agent` that allows you to configure logging settings and automated upgrades for packages installed on the operating system.

 <!-- prettier-ignore -->
 | Option | Type | Required? | Description |